 Have you been thinking about your child’s academic future?
 Perhaps you know of a college or university they dream of enrolling in.
 You want to prepare them in advance with essential information on the ACT and the SAT , as a precondition for enrollment in most of the higher education institutions across the U.S.

-If your child is nearly finishing high school, you need to understand the critical elements of each of the tests, their main differences, the reasons why they should do such tests, and most importantly, the tips and tricks for excelling at them.
+If your child is nearly finishing high school, you need to understand the critical elements of each of the tests, what is the difference between act and sat , the reasons why they should do such tests, and most importantly, the tips and tricks for excelling at them.
 Luckily, we offer all of this information in a single piece of article.
 Yes, this article.